Protecting Your Retina Also Protects Your Vision

 Retinal tears and detachments occur when the retina pulls away from the layer of blood vessels that nourish it.
 When your retina detaches, you may see flashes and floaters and experience gradual or sudden vision loss.

 As your vitreous humor pulls away from the retina with age, it can also affect the centermost part of your retina called the macula, creating a macular hole.

 Fluids that replace your vitreous humor can also seep through your macular hole, leading to central vision problems like blurriness.
 Over time, it can lead to permanent vision loss.

 Your risk of developing a macular hole can increase if you have high nearsightedness, eye injuries, or existing retinal detachment problems.

 Your retina is the home of many systems that supply your vision.
 By keeping an eye on your retina’s health, you can help keep your vision clear and crisp for many years to come.

-Learn how we can support your retina by booking an appointment with us.
+Learn how a retinal ophthalmologist or detached retina specialist can support your eye health by booking an appointment with us.

 We are a proud partner with US Eye, a group that provides patient-first, sophisticated,